 * Instructive lessons in the Wall Street Journal from the 9/11 Report from Dan Henninger.

-* (written just pre-Katrina).
+* Peggy Noonan on leaving open military bases (written just pre-Katrina).
 Her points make sense in a disaster recovery (rather than just post-terror) context….

-* .
+* The left hand column on the Technorati’s Katrina page.
 Includes resources and first person reports, among other nuggets.

-* .
-From the people who bring you the .
-Along with and the (a wiki).
+* WeblogsWorkfor small towns.
+From the people who bring you the Slidell Hurricane Damage Blog.
+Along with Seeking People and the Hurricane Katrina Help Page (a wiki).

-* has a pile of interesting and useful links….
+* Think New Orleans has a pile of interesting and useful links….

 : LATER STILL: Mark Cuban has lots of suggestions.